-Things are different now due to Covid (making it easier to politely decline visitors), but hosting well-intentioned family and friends can sometimes be the last thing you want to deal with postpartum.
+Things are different now due to Covid (making it easier to politely decline visitors), but hosting well-intentioned family and friends can sometimes be the last thing you want to deal with postpartum while breastfeeding half naked and recovering down there.
 This “etiquette for visiting parents of a newborn” made the rounds on the internet, but I know for others, having visitors and seeing friends are a mood booster so do what’s right for you!
 After Nori was born, all our family came into town shortly afterwards, and this time it’ll just be my mom here for a month.

 Instead of physically visiting, easy ways friends can support new mamas are by texting or calling to check in, dropping off food or baked goods, or sending an electronic food delivery gift card.

 Q: How do you deal with insecurities about your body changing?

 If your doc clears you for working out, I highly recommend setting aside a few times a week to work out through the end of your pregnancy.
 You do not need to be a fitness expert – even take just 20 minutes, 3x a week at home to do squats and lunges on repeat, which are great for beginners during pregnancy for strengthening & mobility.
 You can see short videos saved under my Instagram Stories here for examples of very simple lateral band steps, squats, and lunges while pregnant.
 All I bought for at home workouts was a mat, resistance bands, and these 5lb hand weights.

 As another free option, I’ve done a bunch of prenatal workout videos on YouTube and enjoy BodyFit by Amy (easy to modify for beginners), this 6 minute workout which you can do on repeat, and this 30 minute pregnancy workout.